Sean's Blog

 Auto-Regressive Architectures

 This sequential generation prevents LLM's from forming thoughts holistically.
-Unlike human cognition, which manipulates abstract concepts as complete structures, models must linearize everything into word sequences.
+Unlike human cognition, which manipulates abstract concepts as complete structures, current models must linearize everything into word sequences.
 They cannot think about problems in abstract space before committing to specific text.

 True progress requires a paradigm shift toward architectures that form and manipulate complete conceptual structures rather than sequential tokens.
 Until then, LLM's remain sophisticated stochastic pattern matchers, staying far away from reliable reasoning.